 A couple of days ago new data released by the CDC revealed that despite increased public and governmental attention on maternal health, maternal mortality in the United States continues to rise with Black maternal health disparities still glaring.
 Shocking results especially as the U.S. already has one of the highest maternal mortality rates in the developed world.
 “There is hardly a space in healthcare where the gap between what we do and what we can do is bigger than in maternal health”, says Dr. Senan Ebrahim, Founder and CEO of Delfina, a San Francisco-based digital health startup on a mission to improve health outcomes for mothers and infants.
 He started Delfina after witnessing a stillbirth one night at the hospital.
 Co-founders Dr. Ali Ebrahim and Priyanka Vaidya joined the company shortly after.

 Millions of babies are born stillborn each year.
 Millions more suffer permanent brain damage because of birth injuries.
 Delfina wants to change this.
-With their comprehensive data platform, Delfina Care, driven by artificial intelligence and machine learning technology, the company is poised to execute their core mission.
+With their comprehensive data platform, Delfina Care, driven by artificial intelligence and machine learning technology, is poised to execute their core mission.
 Proprietary algorithms are used to predict and proactively manage pregnancy risks and provide a patient-centered, personalized care experience.
 According to the HHS, more than 30% of Black women do not receive prenatal care during the first trimester with 10% receiving late or no prenatal care at all.

 Delfina wants to democratize access to best-in-class care for expecting mothers everywhere and has raised $5.3M in seed funding led by Story Ventures to continue its work towards this goal.
 Other participants in the round include SemperVirens VC, Bread & Butter Ventures, Goodwater Capital, MIT E14 Fund, Metrodora VC, SpringTime Ventures as well as angel investors including former CEO of Reddit Ellen Pao and former Facebook Head of VR Hugo Barra.
 The company has raised a total of $6.45M to date.
 The new funds will be used to support a clinical pilot at A&A Women’s Health and to continue taking the platform to market.